Preparing for the Festive Season as a Spoonie

 Prepare your body for the Festive Food!

 We have talked about the food in terms of preparation but I wanted to touch on preparation to eat during the festive season.
 This is just a little tip for anyone who usually eats small, simple meals for most of the year but likes to indulge at Thanksgiving or Christmas.
 Think of your stomach as a muscle.
 If a (non-spoonie) person who never exercises goes to the gym and does a serious workout, they will hurt the next day.
 In the same way, if you go from a sensible restricted diet to a blowout, you may regret it afterwards.
-I like to treat the week or two before Christmas as a warming-up period.
+I like to treat the week or two before Christmas as a gentle warming-up period.

 Surviving the Festive Season with a Chronic Illness

-You really don’t have to sacrifice your enjoyment of the big day(s), it is really all about starting early and pacing yourself.
+You really don’t have to sacrifice your enjoyment of the big day(s), it is all about starting early and pacing yourself.
 At any one time just be aware that you may have a flare-up, in the run-up or even over the Festive Season.
 So, remember that plan we talked about and allow for it.

 Do any prep as soon as possible but equally don’t rush to do it early or that could be counterproductive and trigger a flare-up itself.
 A slow steady pace is all that is needed and grab every opportunity to enjoy the whole build-up.
 Watch festive movies with the family.
 If you have children you could enjoy doing little craft activities with them, equally with elderly relatives.
 Create plenty of memories in advance of the big day(s) in case you do get ill on the day itself then you will not have completely missed out.

 If you have found any of this useful I would appreciate you sharing it on any of the social media platforms you use.
-Why not drop me a comment too, to let me know what was the most useful bit?
+Why not drop me a message too, to let me know what was the most useful bit?

 Until next time,

-Gentle Hugs,
+Gentle hugs,

 Susan